Multi-Drop Bus / Internal Communication Protocol: Devices

+Vending Machine Specific Peripheral addresses are for non-standard devices installed in a machine.
+These addresses can be used in the field when a machine needs devices that don't fit into a standard device category.

 History

 MDB originated as a proprietary bus used by CoinCo for their coin-acceptors in the late 1980s and was deployed in high volume in vending machines for Coca-Cola.
 Coke forced CoinCo to open-source it in 1992 to increase competition, and NAMA released the first version of the standard in 1995, allowing other vendors to compete for the coin-acceptor portion of the vending machines (CoinCo and Mars were the 2 major suppliers in North America at the time) and also enabled alternative payment schemes (e.g. Smartcard based) to be connected to existing vending machines.

 Bus addressing is based on the device type only, which allows for a very simple protocol stack, as no initial enumeration needs to be performed.